CiscoDevNet/intersight-powershell/docs/New-IntersightIamIpAccessManagement.md

 ```

 ### -Enable
 Flag stores the state of IP address based access management.
-Access management is enabled when it&apos;s true.
+Access management is enabled when it&amp;apos;s true.

 ```yaml
 Type: bool